 It automates the process of copying and pasting selected sections of a page or an entire website to be reviewed and analyzed later from one convenient place.

-Web scraping tools first fetch – download the page for viewing like a web browser does – and then extract the chosen data – which may be copied, parsed, searched, and reformatted.
+These tools first fetch – download the page for viewing like a web browser does – and then extract the chosen data – which may be copied, parsed, searched, and reformatted.
 Many tools allow you to collect data from hundreds or thousands of URLs at the same time (or in scheduled sequence).

 “But why?” you might well ask.
-What’s the big deal, and what are some of the things you can do with the scraped data?
+What’s the big deal, and what are some of the things you can do with the data?

 They say that knowledge is power, and in 2017, knowledge comes increasingly in the form of digital data sets.
 The more you have, the better your decisions, plans, tactics, strategies, and success.